-Attention and intention to retrieve memories can be considered topdown goal states that are engaged by an individual.
+Attention and intention to retrieve memories can be considered top-down goal states that are engaged by an individual.
 In addition to these voluntary factors, the neural background in which memory retrieval occurs is likely critical: The success of memory retrieval may depend on neuromodulatory states that are in place even before a memory cue is encountered.
-Returning to our scenario, this suggests that fluctuations in neurochemical states can influence whether Nick's name is remembered, even before he approaches you at the party (Fig. 1).
+Returning to our scenario, this suggests that fluctuations in neurochemical states can influence whether Nick's name is remembered, even before he approaches you at the party (Figure 1).
 Indeed, converging evidence from rodent work and computational modeling implicate the neurotransmitter acetylcholine in the induction of oscillating encoding and retrieval states.
-Although computational theories of cholinergic encoding and retrieval states are not new (Hasselmo and Schnell, 1994; Hasselmo, 1995; Hasselmo and Barkai, 1995; Hasselmo et al., 1995, 1996; Meeter et al., 2004), their proposed mechanisms for memory formation and retrieval are only beginning to be tested in humans (Duncan et al.,2012b; Duncan and Shohamy, 2016; Patil and Duncan, 2018).
-These cholinergic states are a potential physiological basis for retrieval modes because they influence hippocampal function in a way that can optimize access to the external vs. internal environment.
-Such effects of cholinergic states on retrieval mode can be conceptualized in one of two ways.
-First, cholinergic states may be the physiological mechanism by which cognitive states (e.g., attention) guide retrieval (see Section 5.1).
-Second, cholinergic states may at least sometimes act independently of intention and attention, and serve to influence retrieval in a more automatic fashion.
+Although computational theories of cholinergic encoding and retrieval states are not new (Hasselmo & Schnell, 1994; Hasselmo, 1995; Hasselmo & Barkai, 1995; Hasselmo et al., 1995, 1996; Meeter et al., 2004), their proposed mechanisms for memory formation and retrieval are only beginning to be tested in humans (Duncan, Sadanand, et al., 2012; Duncan & Shohamy, 2016; Patil & Duncan, 2018).
 In this section, we will first summarize how cholinergic states can bias the hippocampus toward memory retrieval and away from encoding.
 Then, we will bridge neurocomputational frameworks of acetylcholine function with Tulving's retrieval mode hypothesis (Tulving, 1983).